zhangjiekui/docext/contribution.md

 3. Make your changes and commit them
 4. Push your changes to your fork
 5. Create a pull request
+6. Check out the [issues](https://github.com/NanoNets/docext/issues) and pick one to work on

 ## Development installation
 ```bash